jump-cellpainting/datasets/README.md

 This repository contains notebooks and instructions to work with the datasets.

 All the data is hosted on the Cell Painting Gallery on the Registry of Open Data on AWS ([https://registry.opendata.aws/cellpainting-gallery/](https://registry.opendata.aws/cellpainting-gallery/)).
-If you'd like to take a look at (a subset of) the data interactively, Ardigen provides the free, public [JUMP-CP Data Explorer](https://phenaid.ardigen.com/jumpcpexplorer/) to search for similarities between various phenotypes and the corresponding perturbations.
+If you'd like to take a look at (a subset of) the data interactively, the [JUMP-CP Data Explorer](https://phenaid.ardigen.com/jumpcpexplorer/) by Ardigen and the [JUMP-CP Data Portal](https://www.springdiscovery.com/jump-cp) by Spring Discovery provide portals to do so.

 ## Details about the data